 |Pit Bull Terrier, also known as American Pit Bull Terrier|| |

 Perro de Presa Canario / Presa Canario

 Owners of these breeds must apply to register their animals as Restricted Dogs with their Local Council by completing an Application for Registration Form (download) and ensure they comply with State Legislation as outlined in The Animal Management (Cats and Dogs) Act 2008.
 This Act lists the following controls that are to be in place for restricted dogs:

 - Identification - The dog must at all times, wear a collar with an attached identifying tag.

 - Muzzling and Effective Control in Public - The dog must not be in a public place unless it is muzzled and under the effective control of someone who has the control of no more than 2 dogs of any breed or type at the same time.

 - De-Sexing - All restricted dogs must be desexed.

 - Enclosure - A childproof enclosure must be maintained for the dog at the premises on which the dog is kept.
 Read about enclosure requirements for regulated dogs.

-For further information please contact Council's Regulatory Services Department on (07) 4970 0700 or visit the Queensland Government Regulated Dogs information page (download).
+For further information please contact Council on (07) 4970 0700 or visit the Queensland Government Regulated Dogs information page (download).